libAtoms/QUIP/Tools/quippy/doc/adaptive-qmmm-step3.rst

 Once the accurate QM forces have been obtained, only the QM forces on the atoms belonging to the original QM region are used in the MD.
-The QM forces on the atoms in the buffer region, which are affected by the presence of the outer QM surface, are discared and replaced by the MM forces.
+The QM forces on the atoms in the buffer region, which are affected by the presence of the outer QM surface, are discarded and replaced by the MM forces.
 In this way, we can obtain the desired forces on al atoms of the system.
 These can be used in the MD simulation, provided that the conservation of the total momentum is restored.
-This is simply done by dividing the total force by the number of MM+buffr atoms, and subtracting this quantity from all the MM forces **This is not very clear but it is pretty late...**.
+This is simply done by dividing the total force by the number of MM+buffer atoms, and subtracting this quantity from all the MM forces **This is not very clear but it is pretty late...**.

 Hysteretic selection of the QM region